univert/aclcache/README.md

 [INCLUDE and LIBPATH]: https://msdn.microsoft.com/en-us/library/kezkeayy.aspx

-How clcache works
+How aclcache works
 -----------------

 Aclcache borrows design ideas from both of ccache and clcache.
 It is important that you have basic understanding of [how ccache works] and [how clcache works].

-Alcache is both a compiler cache and a linker cache.
+Aclcache is both a compiler cache and a linker cache.
 Aclcache does not work by replacing the compiler like ccache and clcache.

 Aclcache consists of three components:

-- aclache.dll: <br/>
+- aclcache.dll: <br/>
   A MSBuild extention that intercepts invokation parameter to compiler and linker and calls aclcache.py to determine hit result.
 - aclcache.py: <br/>
   A python module that caches the compiler/linker artifacts and return to caller the hit result.
-- aclachesrv.py: <br/>
+- aclcachesrv.py: <br/>
   A background python process that caches the hash of files to boost performance of aclcache such that a particular file does not need to be hashed more than once.

 Aclcache is instead designed to intercept calls to cl.exe and linker.exe by a